Leave No Trace

 Pick Up Poop

 Phew!
-Dog poop stinks, is not natural to Open Space & Mountain Parks, and others can step in it.
+Dog poop stinks, is not natural to Open Space and Mountain Parks, and others can step in it.
 Pack a pick-up bag and always pick up your dog's poop -- wherever it's left.

 Trash Your Trash